dmcouncil/copyable/README.md

 ## Callbacks

 It depends on the situation as to whether you would want a particular callback to be fired when a model is copied.
-Since the logic of callbacks is situational, Copyable makes the decision to completely disable all callbacks and observers for the duration of the `create_copy!` method.
-The only exception are callbacks and observers related to validation.
+Since the logic of callbacks is situational, Copyable makes the decision to bypass callbacks when saving the copied models by using raw SQL insert statements during the copy.
+It will check validations unless `skip_validations` is passed to `create_copy`.

-To make it easier to reason about the code, and for the sake of being obvious, every copyable declaration *must* include a declaration called `disable_all_callbacks_and_observers_except_validate`.
-This declaration itself does not do anything; it exists as documentation.

-    copyable do
-      disable_all_callbacks_and_observers_except_validate
-      ...
-    end

 ## The After Copy Declaration